turbot/powerpipe-docs/docs/run/dashboard/panel.md

 ## Preview

-The **Preview** pane displays the element in an enlarged view, allowing you to inspect detail that may be difficult to discern in the dashboard view.
+The **Preview** pane displays the element in an enlarged view, allowing you to inspect details that may be difficult to discern in the dashboard view.

 ![](/images/docs/cost_chart_preview.png)